speced/bikeshed/docs/definitions-autolinks.md

 * Does it end with `()`?
 Then it's a **function**.
 * Is it surrounded by double single quotes in the source, like `''foo''`?
 Then it's a **value**.
 * Otherwise, it's a **dfn**.

+(This auto-detection is obviously skewed towards CSS types; Bikeshed started as a CSS spec preprocessor, and the CSS types are easier to auto-detect syntactically than anything else.)

 Note that this auto-detection is a **last-resort** operation.
 There are methods (defined below) to explicitly indicate what type a definition is,